 While we teach a lot about organic SEO, we also pay close attention to those processes and techniques that support anyone’s organic SEO efforts to rank their web site higher.

 Schema.org is data that is “on page markup.”
-Basically it’s structured data that’s HTML that you can use for a wide variety of things to publish better information about things related to your website and business.
+Basically it’s HTML structured data that you can use for a wide variety of things to publish better information about things related to your website and business.
 Schema.org helps search engines better understand your site.
-By using schema.org, you are improving or enhancing rich snippets for your web pages.
+By using schema.org markup, you are improving or enhancing rich snippets for your web pages.

 Google supports schema.org using microdata.
 Now that you know this, you understand it’ll help you in their SERPs, right?
 Right!

 So what exactly is this data?
 It can be places, people, things, and events, plus a whole lot more.
 The schema.org website has a humongous list for you to consider.
 Let’s consider just a few: